bioinfo-pf-curie/scChIP-inDrop/docs/output.md

 - **Unmapped other: other** : other reasons than "too short" or "too many" like for example due to a foreign genome contamination or if reads came from a from a higly repeated region.

-Alignement is made on correctly barcoded reads.
+Alignement is made on all the initial reads.
 Reads passing alignment are uniquely mapped or mapped to multiple loci.
 If this two made up to 60%, the alignemnt is a success.
-If they made betwwen 60 and 40%, be carrefull and if they made less than 40% the sample may have a problem.
+If they made between 60 and 40%, be carrefull and if they made less than 40% the sample may have a problem.

 ### Alignment Scores'